roryp/echo-server-repo/README.md

-# LangChain4j MCP Echo Server (Spring Boot)
+# LangChain4j MCP Echo Server with OpenAI Integration

-This project demonstrates a **Spring Boot Echo Server** that routes user input through a LangChain4j **MCP (Model Context Protocol)** toolchain using the official `langchain4j-mcp` integration.
+This project demonstrates a **Spring Boot Echo Server** that uses LangChain4j **MCP (Model Context Protocol)** integration with OpenAI models to process user input.

+*Last updated: March 30, 2025*

+## Overview

-It is a fully working backend that:
+This is a fully working backend that:

-- Exposes a simple REST API at `/echo?message=...`
+- Exposes a REST API at `/echo?message=...`
+- Uses OpenAI's GPT models (currently configured with gpt-4o-mini) for processing
+- Connects to an MCP-compliant server via Server-Sent Events (SSE)
-- Sends that message through the MCP toolchain
+- Processes messages through the LangChain4j toolchain
-- Uses a minimal custom MCP-compliant Docker container (echo tool)
-- Returns the same message back to the user (pure echo)

 ---

 ## Architecture Overview

 ### 1. Spring Boot App
-- REST controller accepts GET requests on `/echo?message=...`
+- REST controller accepts requests on `/echo?message=...`
 - Injects a `Bot` interface wired via LangChain4j's `AiServices`
-- Bot implementation is powered by a dummy `ChatLanguageModel` that uses the MCP toolchain to resolve messages
+- Bot implementation is powered by OpenAI's language model

 ### 2. LangChain4j MCP Integration
-- Uses `StdioMcpTransport` to launch the echo tool as a Docker container
+- Uses `HttpMcpTransport` with SSE configuration to communicate with the MCP server
 - `DefaultMcpClient` handles the JSON-RPC 2.0 message passing
-- `McpToolProvider` registers the tool with LangChain4j’s runtime
+- `McpToolProvider` registers the tool with LangChain4j's runtime
-- All user messages are routed to this registered MCP tool
+- Messages are processed by OpenAI and routed through the MCP tools

-### 3. MCP Echo Tool (Docker)
+### 3. OpenAI Integration
-A lightweight Node.js-based tool built into a Docker image that:
-- Reads JSON-RPC input from stdin
-- Parses it and echoes the input back as the result
-- Responds via stdout with proper MCP-compliant JSON
+- Uses `OpenAiChatModel` to process messages
+- Requires an OpenAI API key set as the `OPENAI_API_KEY` environment variable
+- Currently configured to use the `gpt-4o-mini` model

 ---